1. Briefly describe the curriculum for the Renaissance Engineering Programme (REP).

 Students will be awarded a Bachelor of Engineering Science with specialisation in a particular engineering discipline coupled with a Master of Science in Technology Management.
 The Bachelor is awarded by the College of Engineering, while the Master is awarded by Nanyang Business School.3.
 What is the difference between REP and taking engineering with a 2nd major in Business?

 REP is a premier engineering programme to nurture students as future leaders of industry.
 It provides a broad-based, interdisciplinary engineering education integrating engineering, science, business, technology management and humanities.
 It allows one to obtain dual degrees within 4.5 years: a Bachelor of Engineering Science (Engineering Specialisation) and a Master of Science (Technology Management).
 Engineering and Business subjects are taken by students from Year 1.
-In Years 4 and 5, there is also a leadership skills development programme.
-Students spend Year 3 overseas at one of the renowned overseas partner universities.
+In Year 2 and 4, there is also a leadership skills development programme.
+Students spend Year 3 overseas at one of the renowned overseas partner universities in Year 3.
+The six overseas partner universities are California, Berkeley (UCB), Northwestern University (NU), Imperial College London (ICL), University of British Columbia (UBC), University of Toronto (UoT) and University of Waterloo (UoW).
+The pedagogy adopted for this programme is team-based learning.
+It enhances learning of valuable soft skills such as teamwork, leadership and influencing skills and improves the overall learning experience.

 4. Would the curriculum in REP be too generalised and not specialised enough to get a job when the students graduate?